open-afc-project/openafc/tools/geo_converters/README.md

 ### *lidar_merge.py* - flattens lidar files <a name="lidar_merge"/>

+_**Note:** this script represents work still in progress.
+Not currently used for production OpenAFC._

 LiDAR files are high-resolution (one meter for USA) surface models that contain both terrain and building data.
 Their original representation is a complicated multilevel directory structure (which is a product of `proc_lidar` script).

 `lidar_merge.py` converts mentioned multilevel structure into flat geospatial files (one file per agglomeration).